shakfu/py-js/README.md

     The above will initialize and update the required git submodules and symlink the repo to `$HOME/Documents/Max 8/Packages/py-js` to install it as a Max Package and enable you to test the externals and run the patches.

     [?]
-It is possible to install `py-js` directly into `$HOME/Documents/Max 8/Packages`, but it is more involved, involving a different configuration, and not recommended for the purposes of this quickstart.
+It is possible to install `py-js` directly into `$HOME/Documents/Max 8/Packages`, but it is requires moving the place of compilation to a location in your filesystem which is not exposed to errors due to icloud syncing or spaces in the path.
+This split is possible, but it is not recommended for the purposes of this quickstart.

 4. (Optional) Install [cython](https://cython.org) via `pip3 install cython`, which is used for wrapping the max api and worth installing in case you want to play around or extend the max api wrapper (which it is written in cython).